pirovc/genome_updater/README.md

 ### URLs (and files)

-The parameter **-p** activates the output of a list of failed and successfuly downloaded urls to the files `{timestamp}_url_downloaded.txt` and `{timestamp}_url_failed.txt` (failed list will only be complete if command runs until the end, without errors or breaks).
+The parameter **-p** activates the output of a list of failed and successfully downloaded urls to the files `{timestamp}_url_downloaded.txt` and `{timestamp}_url_failed.txt` (failed list will only be complete if command runs until the end, without errors or breaks).

-To obtain a list of successfuly downloaded files from this report (useful to get only new files after updating):
+To obtain a list of successfully downloaded files from this report (useful to get only new files after updating):

 	sed 's#.*/##' {timestamp}_url_list_downloaded.txt